Jack Ma’s Ant Group gears up for what could be the biggest IPO in history

 Here are a few other key numbers from the prospectus:

-- 1 billion: Annual active users of the Alipay app
+- 1 billion+: Annual active users of the Alipay app

 - 711 million: Monthly active users of the Alipay app

-Note: This post has been updated with plus signs to note that the numbers cited for annual active users and partner financial institutions are higher than round number.